gvarshithreddy/2DPlatformer/README.md

 1. Download the `.exe` file from the link above.
 2. Run the `.exe` file to play the game

----

-Just replace the link with the actual download URL from your GitHub releases.

 ## 🕹️ How to Play

 - **Movement**: Use the arrow keys or `AD` to move your character.